TerryTsao/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline is likely to fail if road lanes are not clear for a long distance and the lane is changing a lot.
+Perhaps some lane prediction techniques would make this more robust.

 Also, for perspective transform, the points are hand chosen.
 I hope there is some way to automate the process and make it more robust.